linolayani/linoleparquet.github.io/content/posts/2024/rewrite-history-git/index.md

 > - `git reflog` -> time machine for Git.
 > - [Oh Shit, Git!?!](https://ohshitgit.com/) -> ultimate guide for Git disasters.

----

 ## We've all been there

 <!-- > _His palms are sweaty, staring at this git history,_ > _PR is not ready, code is spaghetti_
 >
 > - Eminem, maybe -->

-Getting stuck in a git hell is part of the developer experience.
+Getting stuck in a git hell is **part of the developer experience**.
 This is how we, developers, grow.
 Maybe you deleted the wrong file, a merge went south, or you ended up in some obscure detached state.

 When a senior dev is nearby, you lean on them.
-But when you’re on your own, what do you do?
+But when you’re on your own, **what do you do?**

----

 ## Git status

 `git status` is one of the most useful, yet underappreciated, commands in Git.

-It show the state of your working directory: which files are modified, whether you're mid-rebase, or the working directory is clean.
+It show the **state of your working directory**: which files are modified, whether you're mid-rebase, or the working directory is clean.
 When in doubt, run it.
 It’s your first line of defense.

----

 ## Git reflog

 Meet `git reflog`.
 It had saved me out more times than I care to admit, and I bet it'll rescue you too.

-`git reflog` is Git’s time machine: it records every move your HEAD makes: commits, checkouts, rebases, even the mistakes.
+`git reflog` is **git’s time machine**: it records every move your HEAD makes: commits, checkouts, rebases, even the mistakes.
 When you lose work, or a branch goes missing, `git reflog` is how you time-travel back and recover it.
 It has been proven useful when deleting a local branch too soon.

 Here's how to access the reflog: